Five steps to securing your identity infrastructure

 Review and govern admin roles

 Another Zero Trust pillar is the need to minimize the likelihood a compromised account can operate with a privileged role.
 This control can be accomplished by assigning the least amount of privilege to an identity.
-If you’re new to Azure AD Roles, this article will help you understand Azure AD Roles.
+If you’re new to Microsoft Entra roles, this article will help you understand Microsoft Entra roles.

-Privileged roles in Azure AD should be cloud only accounts in order to isolate them from any on-premises environments and don’t use on-premises password vaults to store the credentials.
+Privileged roles in Microsoft Entra ID should be cloud only accounts in order to isolate them from any on-premises environments and don’t use on-premises password vaults to store the credentials.

 Implement Privilege Access Management

 Privileged Identity Management (PIM) provides a time-based and approval-based role activation to mitigate the risks of excessive, unnecessary, or misused access permissions to important resources.
-These resources include resources in Azure Active Directory (Azure AD), Azure, and other Microsoft Online Services such as Microsoft 365 or Microsoft Intune.
+These resources include resources in Microsoft Entra ID, Azure, and other Microsoft Online Services such as Microsoft 365 or Microsoft Intune.

 - Identify and manage users assigned to administrative roles.